Barton Bendish: History

-Romans

 The A1122 to the east of Fincham follows the course of a Roman road that connected the Fen Causeway with Venta Icenorum (the present Caistor St Edmund).
 The outline of a Roman marching camp was identified on an aerial photograph, just north of The Channels wood and near one of the putative round barrows already mentioned.

-Saxons
+Saxon and medieval development

 Fieldwalking and archaeological excavations in the village have shown that the village was a dispersed settlement throughout the entire Anglo-Saxon period.
 Early Saxon settlements have been identified at Hill Farm and north-east of St Mary's Glebe Farm.
 Middle Saxon settlement was concentrated around the site of St Mary's Church, and in the Late Saxon period the west end of the present main village was a focus with settlement spreading eastwards.

 The village's name derives from the Old English Bertuna binnan dic and means 'Barley farm within the ditch'.
 The name implies that the direction of Saxon settlement came from the west.
 The ditch concerned is the Devil's Dyke, a linear bank and ditch running in an almost straight line from Narborough to near Oxborough parallel to the present eastern boundary of the parish (it used to be the actual boundary), and this is postulated as an early Saxon boundary marker.
 The dating is not conclusive, however.

 The village is mentioned in the Domesday Book of 1086, where the name is given as Bertuna in the Hundred of Clackclose.
 There were five manors.
 The main tenant of the village was William who held from Hermer de Ferrers, and other tenants were Reynald Fitzlvo and Ralph Baynard.
 Two churches are mentioned -it is uncertain as to which church is missing, or why.
 The consensus is that all three were founded in late Saxon times.

-Middle Ages

 In the century after the Norman Conquest, the parish still had several small manors.
 West Dereham Abbey, a monastery of Premonstratensians founded in 1088, had interests at Eastmoor and maintained a chapel there.
 The locations of the manors of East Hall (the moated site north-east of Avenue Farm), Herne Hall (north end of Eastmoor hamlet, east of lane) and Capel Hall (in the main village at The Paddocks, excavated 1988) are known.